Donating sperm

 The primary motivation for sperm donation should be the desire to help.
 However, we do provide a reasonable compensation to sperm donors according to the provisions of the Fertility Treatment Act for the expenses, loss of income, and other possible expenses incurred during the process.

 The sperm donor’s compensation includes a daily allowance and travel reimbursement.
-The donor receives a travel allowance (within a 100 km radius) and a daily allowance equivalent to the KELA daily allowance for each donation visit to the clinic.
+Donors are paid travel expenses (within a 100 km radius) and compensation equal to the KELA daily allowance for each visit to the clinic, up to a maximum of 1000 €.
 A complete sperm donation process typically involves about 7-12 clinic visits.

-Where does sperm donation take place?
+How does sperm donation work?

 Sperm donation is done at our clinic, where there is a dedicated, peaceful sample collection room for this purpose.
 During the donation process, the sperm donor visits the clinic to provide samples for freezing approximately 5-10 times to ensure an adequate amount of frozen sperm.